rotecode/chromedriver_armv7/README.md

 # chromedriver armv7
-Chromedriver for armv7 (eg: Raspberrypi 2/3)
+Chromedriver for Raspberrypi 2 or 3
 --------------------------------------------

 download choromdriver for armv7 architecture.